The Story of Pono

 From Maui to the Sonoran Desert

-I came to Arizona for [PAUL: your reason] and fell in love with the Sonoran Desert.
+I came to Arizona and fell in love with the Sonoran Desert.
 Tucson became home.
-But I brought Hawaii with me — the belief that every person deserves to be seen, respected, and supported in the way that’s right for them.
+But I brought Hawai’i with me — the belief that every person deserves to be seen, respected, and supported in the way that’s right for them.

 That belief is why I became a teacher, and why I started Pono Education.